The Kesh Jig

 The Bothy Band’s memorable 1975 recording of this tune shows you just how much you can do with it.
 It can be sweetly played or played with rousing passion.
 It was a wildly popular session tune in the 1980s and then fell somewhat out of favour due to over-playing but there is no doubting that this tune is for many the spark that kindled their love affair with Irish music.

-As it’s relatively easily learnt and sounds great on all instruments you’ve no excuse not to master this iconic jig.
-Lots of session players would also agree that it’s a great tune with which to end a set, primarily because a set should end on a high-energy piece and because every musician knows it, high energy is practically guaranteed.
+As it’s learned relatively easily and sounds great on all instruments you’ve no excuse not to master this iconic jig.
+Lots of session players would also agree that it’s a great tune with which to end a set, primarily because a set should end on a high-energy piece.
+Because every musician knows this ditty, high energy is practically guaranteed.

 Liam O’Connor and Paraic had a great time playing this in our studio in Baldoyle, take a look and see if you can play along.

 The Kesh was first noted by George Petrie (1789-1866), and subsequently appeared titled as “Tear the Callies”, in Vickers Stanford’s publication in 1902, Petrie’s Complete Irish Music 1,582 Traditional Melodies which appears to be the beginning, in print anyway, of the Kesh ‘family’.
 “Tear the Callies” is almost identical to “The Spring Well” which first featured in O’Neill’s Music of Ireland: 1850 Melodies, published in 1903, page 203, and in turn is very similar to the Kesh.
 No one can say which one came first though.
 What we do know is that the village of Kesh is in Co.
 Fermanagh and the Kesh is a Double Jig in the key of G Major.